Céleste Mordenti: 2025

 At the Varna World Challenge Cup Mordenti qualified to all four event finals.
 She won bronze on uneven bars behind Nola Matthews and Ruby Stacey.
 At the 2025 European Championships she finished thirty-first in the all-around during the qualification round.
 At this competition Mordenti, alongside Greek gymnast Eleftherios Petrounias, was awarded the SmartScoring Shooting Star Award, an award which is presented to "a gymnast with an exceptional story in the spotlight, someone who is an inspiration for the future generation of gymnasts and the general public alike".
-In both competitions, she performed a salto backwards two twists (720°) as a newly developed dismount from the balance beam, which was recognized as "Mordenti" by the International Gymnastics Federation on October 2 of this year and will be included in the Code of Points.
+In both competitions, she performed a tucked salto backwards with two twists (720°) as a newly developed dismount from the balance beam.
+In being the first gymnast to successfully compete it in a major international competition, it was named the "Mordenti" after her by the International Gymnastics Federation in the Code of Points.

-Prior to Paris World Challenge Cup, Mordenti sustained a foot injury which also prevented her from competing at the 2025 World Championships.
+Prior to the Paris World Challenge Cup, Mordenti sustained a foot injury which also prevented her from competing at the 2025 World Championships.